-It is known that the $\phi\sim M_{Pl}$, if the quintessence field is driven by the Ratra-Peebles potential.
+It is known that the $\phi\sim M_{Pl}$ if the quintessence field is driven by the Ratra-Peebles potential.
 Thus, although we showed only the band bounded by two representing choices of the $\alpha = 1/16$ ($w_\text{eff} = -0.97$) and $2$ ($w_\text{eff} = -0.65$), the curves with other choices would lie close to the blue band.
 The blank area in Fig.~\ref{fig:constraint} shows the viable parameter space independent of shapes of the potential.

 The quantum correction constraints in Eq.~\eqref{eq:conditions2} originate from the quartic interactions between the quintessence and the dark gauge boson.
-Thus, the constraint from the quantum correction is independent of the detail of the quintessence model, i.e. the form of the $V_0$.
+Thus, the constraint from the quantum correction is independent of the detail of the quintessence model (i.e., the form of $V_0$).
 In this sense, the red constraints of Fig.~\ref{fig:constraint} are model-independent.